 - **Note: If the device is not beeping at all, hold down the button for 15-20 seconds and then try again

 Note: The Card Scanner will only work for UW-Madison Wiscards.
 To track attendance for people who are not UW Students, Faculty or Staff (or someone who does not have their Wiscard with them), you may want to provide a sign in sheet.

-Registered Student Organizations are able to utilize University Car Fleet Vehicles by following the instructions in the links and information below.
+Registered Student Organizations are able to utilize University Car Fleet Vehicles.
 The Office of Risk Management has updated their policy on Fleet Vehicle use for Registered Student Organizations.
-The new policy and a link to the required training video can be found here.
-Existing policies found here and here.
+Follow this LINK to learn more about the pertinent policies, forms, and links.

 A University department may choose to sponsor some or all of a registered student organization’s (RSO’s) events and activities.
 A department electing to sponsor an RSO event or activity should ensure that the nature and extent of the sponsorship is clearly understood by both the department and the organization.
 In order to sponsor an RSO event or activity, a department must adhere to the following practices:

 (Special Notes: If the student organization is a formal part of University Housing, Wisconsin Union Directorate/Hoofers, Recreational Sports, or other UW department the policies and procedures established by those units must be followed.
 If a student organization receives funding through the ASM student government allocation process or other university funding source, additional financial restrictions imposed with that funding must be followed).